GiovanniPag/AU_recognizer/README.md

 python main.py
 ```

-now you the main GUI of the application
+now you will see the main GUI of the application

 <p align="center">
 <img src="AU_recognizer/var/images/main.png">